orchidsoftware/orchid.software/docs/en/docs/authentication.md

 ---
-title: Authentication
+title: Customizing Authentication in Orchid for Laravel
-description: Changing the Laravel Orchid login form.
+description: Modify the login form, configure user portals, and personalize the authentication process effortlessly.
 ---